aia/ansible-amazon-base/README.md

 - [Gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)

 VSCode should be configured to associate most of the files in the repository with Ansible.
-Check that your ansible files are have Ansible set in the "Select Language Mode".
+Check that your ansible files have Ansible set in the "Select Language Mode".
 In VSCode the difference between YAML and Ansible Language Mode is night and day.
 Example .vscode/settings.json